FS-Driverless/Formula-Student-Driverless-Simulator/docs/how-to-develop.md

 ## Compile the AirSim plugin and launch Unreal Engine
 The AirSim plugin sourcode is made up of AirLib (/AirSim/AirLib) and the plugin code (/UE4Project/Plugins/AirSim/Source).
-AirLib is also used by the ros bridge.
+AirLib is also used by the ROS bridge.

 First build the AirLib code.
 Open the _Developer Command Prompt for VS 2019_, go to `Driverless-Competition-Simulator/AirSim` and run
 ```